 Phillip Shung began his career as a graphic designer for a range of publishing and apparel brands that include Women's Wear Daily and Sportswear International Magazine.
-In 2000 he moved into a lead designer position with ESSENCE Magazine and established a new look and feel for Beauty section of the magazine which ultimately influenced interactive.
+In 2000 he moved into a lead designer position with ESSENCE Magazine and established a new look and feel for Beauty section of the magazine.

 Mari Arnaud Bertolini is an avid outdoorswoman that has walked both the Appalachian Trail and the El Camino in Spain.
 Her passion lies in working with kids and educating the next generation in environmental stewardship.
 She is currently researching literacy in the public schools for her Ph.D. in occupational therapy.